d42kw01f/NewsFirst_Scraper/README.md

 # NewsFirst_Scraper
 This is a very simple python script that can scrapes the newsfirst.lk website based on the given dates.
 Moreover, It scrapes and stores the obtained data in a text file.
-This script was developed to gain sinhala language data to train Sinhala NLP models.
+This script was developed to obtain Sinhalese language data for training Sinhalese NLP models.

 ## How to use this
 ```python